 (1) Work Product.
 Disclosure shall not be required of legal research or of records, correspondence, reports, or memoranda to the extent that they contain the opinions, theories, or conclusions of the prosecuting attorney or members of his legal staff.

 (2) Informants.
 Disclosure shall not be required of an informant’s identity where his or her identity is a prosecution secret and a failure to disclose will not infringe the constitutional rights of the accused.
 Disclosure shall not be denied hereunder of the identity of witnesses to be produced at a hearing or trial.

+(f) Traffic Infractions.

+Cases that only charge traffic infractions shall be governed by the Colorado

+Rules for Traffic Infractions, unless otherwise ordered by the court.

 Part II.